helenplesko/a3web/group.md

 Due by: end Week 11

-Completed: In progrses
+Completed: In progress

-## 22. Javascript for Nightmode/Daymode
+## 22. JavaScript for Nightmode/Daymode

 Desc:  create JS code to allow user to switch the site from Daymode to Nightmode